andreasbehnke/spring-authentication-jwt-react/README.md

 # Spring Authentication with JWT, REST API and React Frontend
-Building block for a web application authentication using JWT cookie, spring security and react in the frontend.
+Building block for a web application authentication using JWT cookie, spring security, stateless REST backend and react in the frontend.
 Fork or copy this code for your own web application.

 The goal of this repository is to